Universal Enveloping Algebras of Poisson Superalgebras: The PBW Theorem for Lie-Rinehart Superalgebras

-Though we will not need this notion, one can use property \textbf{R} to define supermodules over a Lie-Rinehart superalgebra.
+Continuing the analogy with Poisson superalgebras, we can use property \textbf{R} to define Lie-Rinehart supermodules over a Lie-Rinehart superalgebra.

-\begin{definition} A \emph{(left) Lie-Rinehart $(A,L)$-supermodule} is an $S$-supermodule $W$ together with maps $f:A\rightarrow\End(W)$ and $g:L\rightarrow\End(W)$ so that $(\End(W),f,g)$ satisfies property \textbf{R}.
-In other words, $W$ is an $L$-module, in the sense of Lie theory, as well as an $A$-supermodule, with compatibility conditions between the actions. \end{definition}
+\begin{definition} A \emph{(left) Lie-Rinehart $(A,L)$-supermodule} is an $S$-supermodule $W$ together with maps $f:A\rightarrow\End(W)$ and $g:L\rightarrow\End(W)$ such that $(\End(W),f,g)$ satisfies property \textbf{R}.
+In other words, $W$ is an $L$-module as well as an $A$-supermodule, with compatibility conditions between the actions. \end{definition}

 The following is a straightforward generalization of the universal property of the enveloping algebra of a Lie-Rinehart algebra as described in \cite{huebschmann_Poisson/LR}.